gardener/gardener/docs/concepts/resource-manager.md

 ## Webhooks

+### High Availability Config

+This webhook is used to conveniently apply the configuration to make components deployed to seed or shoot clusters highly available.
+The details and scenarios are described in [this document](../development/high-availability.md).

+The webhook reacts creation/update of `Deployment`s and `StatefulSet`s in namespaces labeled with `high-availability-config.resources.gardener.cloud/consider=true`.

 ### Auto-Mounting Projected `ServiceAccount` Tokens

 When this webhook is activated then it automatically injects projected `ServiceAccount` token volumes into `Pod`s and all its containers if all of the following preconditions are fulfilled: